sgjava/c3l/README.md

 * Custom character sets (can be copied from VDC or loaded from disk)
 * Scroll any area of screen

-If you app requires more of a console abstraction then use [console](https://github.com/sgjava/c3l/blob/main/c3l/console.h) It operates like a normal console keeping track of the cursor and scrolling.
+If your app requires more of a console abstraction then use [console](https://github.com/sgjava/c3l/blob/main/c3l/console.h) It operates like a normal console keeping track of the cursor and scrolling.
 There is also a print function that allows word wrapping.